-Lucas Cranach the Elder was a German Renaissance painter and graphic artist who excelled in portraits and in female nudes.
-He was the foremost member of the family of artists by that name active in Saxony during the 16th century.
+Lucas Cranach the Elder was the foremost member of the family of artists by that name active in Saxony during the 16th century.

-From about 1501 to 1504 Cranach lived in Vienna, and his earliest known works date from this period.
-They include a portrait of a humanist, Doctor Reuss (Germanisches Museum, Nuremberg) and a Crucifixion (1503, Alte Pinakothek, Munich).
+From about 1501 to 1504 Lucas Cranach lived in Vienna, and his earliest known works date from this period.
+They include a portrait of the Wife of Dr Johann Stephan Reuss (1503), found in the collection of Staatliche Museen, Berlin and The Crucifixion (1503, Alte Pinakothek, Munich).

-In 1505 Cranach became court painter to the electors of Saxony at Wittenberg, a position he held until 1550.
+In 1505 Cranach became court painter to the electors of Saxony at Wittenberg until 1550.
 He was a prominent citizen in Wittenberg, received a title, and became mayor in 1537.
-In 1508 he visited the Netherlands, where he painted portraits of such royalty as Holy Roman Emperor Maximilian I and the young prince who succeeded him as Charles V. For his electoral patrons he painted biblical and mythological scenes with decorative sensual nudes that were new to German painting.
-These works include many versions of Adam and Eve, The Judgment of Paris (1528, Metropolitan Museum, New York), and Venus and Cupid.
+In 1508 he visited the Netherlands, where he painted portraits of such royalty as Holy Roman Emperor Maximilian I and the young prince who succeeded him as Charles V. He painted biblical and mythological scenes with decorative sensual nudes that were new to German painting.
+These works include many versions of Adam and Eve, The Judgment of Paris (1528, Metropolitan Museum, New York), and nearly 20 versions of Venus and Cupid from 1527 to 1545.

-Here are some of his paintings of Adam and Eve by Lucas Cranach the Elder.
+Here are some of the paintings of Adam and Eve by Lucas Cranach the Elder.

 Other artists who spent time drawing the navels

 Out of curiosity, I searched Google for images of ‘Adam and Eve’ by other artists and I was shocked to find that almost all the painters of the renaissance period including Michelangelo drew gracefully and spent time in drawing meticulously the navels of Adam and Eve.

 To prove my point I downloaded many pictures and have posted some of them here.
 Like most of you, I am just a layman who admires the beautiful forms drawn by them.